analyticswsomesh/Customer-Segmentation-System/README.md

 # 📊 Customer Segmentation & Revenue Optimization System

-This project analyzes e-commerce transaction data to identify high-value customers and improve revenue using data-driven techniques.
+This project builds an end-to-end customer analytics system to identify high-value customers and optimize business revenue using data-driven techniques.
+It combines RFM analysis, machine learning, and interactive dashboards to simulate real-world business decision making.

 ---